SUSTAINABILITY & TRANSPARENCY

 We seek for premium quality and environmental friendly fabrics.
 For us it is important that the material is long lasting, easy to take care of and will keep it´s color and shape.
 We choose natural, organic, recycled and innovative fabrics from reliable suppliers.

 Washing your clothes consumes the garments the most.
-Washing destroys the textile fibers and is also water and energy consuming.
+Washing damages the textile fibers and is also water and energy consuming.
 Clothes that are not washed that often will keep their color and shape much longer.
 That´s why we choose materials that don’t require so much washing.

 Here are few tips how you can maintain your clothes properly without over-washing: